ThinkGeoduck/ThinkGeoduck/README.md

 - 👋 Hey!
-Welcome to my github page!
+Welcome to my Github page!
 I am ThinkGeoduck AKA Zamazenta!
-- 🌱 I’m currently learning JS perfectly
+- 🌱 I’m currently learning JavaScript and HTML perfectly.
-- 🔨 I am currently working on Zylo and looking forward to further projects!
+- 🔨 I have no active projects right now!
 - 📫 You can contact me by joining my bot's support server [here](https://discord.gg/xzRPYU5xe4)
+- 💾 I create websites for FUN!

 <!---
 ThinkGeoduck/ThinkGeoduck is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.